TimoSto/ThesorTeX/README.md

 ## Project structure

 ### cmd
-Entrypoints of the application. app is for a local executable.
-In a future release a lambda will be added for deployment to aws.

-### bib_management
-Everything regarding the management of the bibliography in the backend.
+Entrypoints of the application.

-#### backend
+#### app
-Package that is available to cmd
+local executable, which handles the file management.
+This way unnecessary traffic is avoided.

-#### internal
+#### lambda
-Package that is only available to backend on same level
+The lambda handles authentication and the website.

-### cv
+### services
-Everything regarding the cv-management
+Intependently runnable services.
+Note that they might be combined into a single executable.
+But they all have their own backend package and can be invoced by creating a mux server and give it as parameter to the start server func

+#### project_management
+Managing of bibliograhy and tex-files

-#### backend
+#### auth
-Package that is available to cmd
+Authentication

-#### internal
+#### website
-Package that is only available to backend on same level
+The website accessible to global web

 ### pkg
 Packages used by multiple other packages